 When to book: Mid May through mid September

 Katmai National Park is exceptional not only for its preponderance of brown bears but also for its amazing scenery.
-Photographs of bears often include a backdrop of snowcapped mountains, glaciers, and vast green fields of sedges with more bears feeding in the background.
+Photographs of bears often include a backdrop of snowcapped mountains, glaciers, and vast green fields of sedges.
 Indeed, the scenery alone is reason to visit.
 Your experienced guide will ensure that your bear viewing experience is exceptional and safe.

 * Difficulty rating of 3 to 5 (with five being most difficult), depending on the location of the bear view.
 Travelers must be able to hike 5 miles or more over moderately difficult terrain.
 Children under the age of 10 are not advised.